NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

 Familiarity with
-[MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface), is not required to utilize the TensorRT-LMM C++ runtime.
+[MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface), is not required to utilize the TensorRT-LLM C++ runtime.
 There are two main things you need to know: (1) The C++ Runtime in TensorRT-LLM uses [processes](https://en.wikipedia.org/wiki/Process_(computing)) to execute TensorRT engines on the different GPUs.
 Those GPUs can be located on a single